HannahCarney/CatDex/README.md

 ## Challenges

 I was tasked with designing this app myself, and gave myself three days for this project.
 Many UX problems occured when adding functionality for delete cat - namely needing an empty state for no cats as well as a confirmation message.
 Edit cats was a bigger problem - I designed an additional button on the Home page, which triggered the ability to edit the text, which turned the edit button into a tick mark for "saving."
 However, this opened up the UX design problem that more than one cat could be edited at a time.
 I spent a lot of time thinking through the problem, but it proved to be complex.
 A possible solution is to design a new page in which to display the cat info upon click, but I ultimetly ran out of time to design such a page.
-At a later date I hope the add that functionality, and am open to suggestions!
+At a later date I hope to add that functionality, and am open to suggestions!

 ## Code - interesting bits